-- Only tighten wheel bolts or wheel nuts when the vehicle is on the ground. - Observe the information on the choice of tires (\rightarrow page 223). - Observe the instructions and safety notes on changing a wheel (\rightarrow page 223). - For safety reasons, only use wheel bolts or wheel nuts which have been approved by Freightliner Sprinter and for the wheel in question.
+- Only tighten wheel bolts or wheel nuts when the vehicle is on the ground. - Observe the information on the choice of tires (→ page 222). - Observe the instructions and safety notes on changing a wheel (→ page 222). - For safety reasons, only use wheel bolts or wheel nuts which have been approved by Freightliner Sprinter and for the wheel in question.

 When you install the steel spare wheel, it is essential you use short wheel bolts for a steel wheel.
-Using other wheel bolts when installing the steel spare wheel may lead to damage to the brake system.
+Using other wheel bolts when installing the steel spare wheel may damage the brake system.

-- Wheel bolt for alloy wheel - Wheel bolt for steel wheel - Clean the wheel and wheel hub contact surfa- - Vehicles with super-wide tires: first install the adapter for the more narrow spare wheel on the wheel hub. - Slide the wheel which is to be re-installed onto the wheel hub or the adapter for the spare wheel and push it on.
+- Wheel bolt for alloy wheels - Wheel bolt for steel wheel - Clean the wheel and wheel hub contact surfa-CAS - Vehicles with ultrawide-base tires: first install the adapter for the more narrow spare wheel on the wheel hub. - Slide the wheel which is to be installed onto the wheel hub or the adapter for the spare wheel and push it on.